Highpointing: Point Reno, District of Columbia

 October 14, 2016

-This was the second episode in production order.
+Point Reno was the second episode in production order.
 While it looks a bit rough; it is a big step forward in what I envision Rooftops to be.
 Compared to the Arkansas episode this was an improvement in all aspects.
-The voiceover, historical images to help carry the narrative, using the Ken Burns effect a bit more consistently; you can see the pieces starting to come together.
+The voice over, historical images to help carry the narrative, using the Ken Burns effect a bit more consistently; you can see the pieces starting to come together.

 Looking back an extra hour of shooting may have been good to have, but at this point I was aiming for about three minutes of footage and figured I had enough.
 The episode was filmed in the afternoon after a long work day.

 Point Reno as a highpoint is not the most impressive thing, but it does have an interesting hook with its more urban setting and getting there by metro.
-It’s also a historically rich location.
+It’s also a historically rich location in Fort Reno National Park.
 While not a state highpoint it is one of those places that highpoint completionists may like to check out.

 If you find yourself in DC and need a nice break from the hubbub of the National Mall, then a journey up the red line for nice walk in the park may be worth your time.